 - Relapse prevention and treatment: Relapse remains the biggest challenge for cancer patients who have undergone stem cell transplantation.
 We are working tirelessly to lessen the risk of relapse and to improve outcomes for patients who experience this complication.

 We provide outstanding and compassionate care in a patient-centered environment.
-The 28-bed Stem Cell Transplant Unit, located on the top floor of the Center for Care and Discovery, offers the newest technology as well as many thoughtful patient and family amenities.
+The Stem Cell Transplant Unit, located on the top floor of the Center for Care and Discovery, offers the newest technology as well as many thoughtful patient and family amenities.
+The unit integrates both inpatient and outpatient stem cell transplant care services in one convenient location.

 As part of the internationally recognized University of Chicago Comprehensive Cancer Center (UCCCC), we participate in national clinical trials testing new and emerging therapies.
 A primary site for early-phase clinical trials, we offer our patients access to more new treatment protocols than any other hospital in the region.